biocore/qurro/README.md

 (Name subject to change.)

-rankratioviz visualizes the scikit-bio [OrdinationResults](http://scikit-bio.org/docs/latest/generated/skbio.stats.ordination.OrdinationResults.html) output from a tool like
-[songbird](https://github.com/mortonjt/songbird) or
-[DEICODE](https://github.com/biocore/DEICODE).
-It facilitates viewing a __"ranked"__ plot of taxa alongside a scatterplot showing the __log ratios__ of selected taxon abundances within samples.
+rankratioviz visualizes the output from a tool like [songbird](https://github.com/mortonjt/songbird) or [DEICODE](https://github.com/biocore/DEICODE).
+It facilitates viewing a __"ranked"__ plot of features (generally either taxa or metabolites) alongside a scatterplot showing the __log ratios__ of selected feature counts within samples.

 rankratioviz can be used standalone (as a Python 3 script that generates a HTML/JS/CSS visualization) or as a [QIIME 2](https://qiime2.org/) plugin (that generates a QZV file that can be visualized at [view.qiime2.org](https://view.qiime2.org/)).